php/php-langspec/spec/10-expressions.md

 The result of this operator is the bitwise inclusive-OR of the two operands, and the type of that result is `int`.

+However, if both operands are strings, the result is the string composed of the sequence of bytes that are the result of bitwise OR operation performed on the bytes of the operand strings in the matching poitions (`result[0] = s1[0] | s2[0]`, etc.).
+If one of the strings is shorter than the other, it is extended with zero bytes.

 This operator associates left-to-right.